What is the Youth Council?

 - Participate in special interest projects

-- Participation in the presentation to Board of Directors in November
+- Participation in the presentation to Board of Directors

 - An eagerness to support the Discovery Center and develop practical skills in a professional setting